GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/hosting/index.md

 note that during development you can also load unpacked.
 -->

-There are several different ways to initiate the installation of a Chrome extension, but there are only two officially supported distribution mechanisms.
+There are multiple ways to install a Chrome extension, but there are only two officially supported distribution mechanisms.

 [Chrome Web Store][cws-about]